eoscostarica/sample-nodeos-configs/producer-node-lab.md

 ## Workshop instructions

+--> I think this should be after "Goal".
+Puting this at the very begining is confusing and out of the blue.
 Complete [step two](https://github.com/eoscostarica/sample-nodeos-configs/blob/main/producer-node-lab.md#2-get-node-info) by finding the missing plugin to configure nodeos using the config.ini file and also the console inline configuration.

 The student must send ---> (where, to whom?):